Online Computer Science Programs - No GRE or GMAT Required

 Applicants to the program must have a bachelor’s degree from a regionally accredited college or university (or must be in the last semester of undergraduate study).
 Additionally, they need to have a grade point average of at least 3.0, official transcripts from all college studies, and TOEFL scores for international students.
 While GRE is not required, it will be considered if submitted.

-The program consists of ten courses, including bioinformatics, data communications, cybersecurity, database systems, knowledge management, human-computer interaction and visualization, and software engineering.
-In addition, the coursework includes topics such as the foundations of software engineering; the principles of bioinformatics; operating systems security; network programming; principles of enterprise web development; computer graphics; software project management; foundations of computer architecture; and image processing.
+Courses include foundations of software engineering; the principles of bioinformatics; operating systems security; network programming; principles of enterprise web development; computer graphics; software project management; foundations of computer architecture; and image processing.

 Rice University offers a 100 percent online master’s program in computer science.
 The faculty for the MCS@Rice program includes directors of university centers, members of the National Academy of Engineering and Institute of Medicine, and National Science Foundation CAREER award recipients.

-Admission requirements for the program include a baccalaureate degree or equivalent, a minimum grade point average of 3.0, unofficial transcripts from previous institutions, two letters of recommendation, a statement of purpose, a current resume, and TOEFL scores for international students.
+Admission requirements for the program include a baccalaureate degree or equivalent, a minimum grade point average of 3.0, official transcripts from previous institutions, two letters of recommendation, a statement of purpose, a current resume, and TOEFL scores for international students.
 GRE test scores are not required but recommended.

 The program comprises 30 credits and prepares students for a successful tech career.
 The program also has four online specialization options and elective courses allowing students to tailor their degree to their goals and interests.
 Specialization options include machine learning; data science; engineering leadership; and systems.